lilafallet/CUB3D_42/README.md

 ``$> ./Cub3D resources/map/perfect.cub``

-> Editing map : You can change all the concerning the game environment in ressources/map/ .cub file
+> Editing map : You can change all the game environment in ressources/map/ .cub file

 ![](images/map.png)